Qring99/Livescore-Scraper/README.md

 # Livescore_Scraper
 A Node.js command-line tool to scrape football (soccer) fixtures from LiveScore.
-This script fetches match data, including head-to-head stats, home and away team last matches, and upcoming fixtures for a user-specified date or tomorrow.
-It saves the scraped data to a Fixtures.json file and logs all output to output.txt for easy reference.
-Features include interactive date input (YY-MM-DD format), colorized terminal output, and robust error handling.
-Ideal for football enthusiasts, developers, or anyone interested in match data analysis.
+This script fetches match data, including head-to-head stats, home and away team last matches, and upcoming fixtures for the next match day.
+It saves the scraped data to Fixtures.json and logs all output to output.txt for easy reference.
+Features include colorized terminal output, robust error handling, and automated fixture retrieval.
+The premium version supports custom date selection.
+Ideal for football enthusiasts, developers, and match data analysts.

 ## Installation Guideline